Pumpkin Muffins

 - Pour ¼ cup of the pumpkin muffin batter into each well of the muffin tin, and smooth out the top.

-- Bake in preheated oven for 20-25 minutes, or until the tops are set and a cake tested inserted into the center of the loaf comes out clean or with a few crumbs.
-(I bake mine for 15 minutes but I am 5000 ft above sea level).
+- Bake in preheated oven for 20-25 minutes, or until the tops are set and a cake tested inserted into the center of the loaf comes out clean or with a few crumbs. ( NOTE: for high altitude, reduce baking time.
+I bake them for 15 to 18 minutes and I live 5,000 feet above sea level).

-- Let pumpkin muffins cool in the pan on a wire rack for 10 minutes, then remove them and transfer muffins to a wire rack to cool completely.
+- Let pumpkin muffins cool in the pan on a wire rack for 10 minutes, then transfer them to a wire rack to cool completely.

 Video